Create a

 Starting the replacement job search too soon

 Too often, laid-off leaders either sit back for too long or, much more commonly, aggressively charge down a path of job seeking before they are ready.
-In the latter case, the executive hastily updates their resume, starts calling industry contacts and headhunters, schedules lunches or drinks with peers at other companies, etc.
+In the latter case, the executive hastily updates their resume, starts calling industry contacts and headhunters, and schedules lunches or drinks with peers at other companies.

 The issue with this, of course, is that the job search is started without a clear purpose, understanding of what kind of job, industry, and company they prefer to work in, what their value proposition is to those jobs and organizations, and how their marketing approach should be designed.
-Losing an HR job can put leaders into "drive" mode too soon, with an assumption that their native skills will carry them quickly into a new role.
+Losing an HR job can put leaders into "drive" mode too soon, leading them to assume their native skills will carry them quickly into a new role.

-It is like taking off on a sailing trip without a clear destination, the right outfitting/equipment, a planned route, or backup plans and provisions.
+It is like taking off on a sailing trip without a clear destination, the right gear and equipment, a planned route, or backup plans and provisions.
 A successful replacement job search requires a strategy, targets, goals, and activity schedules.

 Failing to seek support

 Like the elite athlete who gets continuous coaching and support to maintain and improve their performance, so does a successful executive or senior manager.
-Particularly when that athlete is in a slump, they spend extra time with their coaches to regain their peak performance levels.
+Particularly when an athlete is in a slump, they spend extra time with their coaches to regain peak performance.
 Unfortunately, as “experts” who have hired, fired, and laid off many people in a typical HR career, the CHRO or HRBP can perceive their skill sets as sufficient to land a new role quickly.

-Consider job loss a slump—extra care needs to be taken to evaluate one’s skills and capabilities, where they need to be adjusted and fine-tuned, and develop a plan to get there.
-That calls for extra expert support in assessing and presenting one’s strengths, understanding what is needed to succeed in a given industry or company, building a responsive brand that speaks to industry needs, and marketing/selling oneself most efficiently and effectively possible.
+Consider job loss a slump—extra care is needed to evaluate one’s skills and capabilities, adjust and fine-tune them, and develop a plan to get there.
+That calls for extra expert support in assessing and presenting one’s strengths, understanding what is needed to succeed in a given industry or company, building a responsive brand that speaks to industry needs, and marketing/selling oneself as efficiently and effectively as possible.

 Too often, the support requested is too narrow.
-As experts in helping others manage their displacement, losing an HR job requires a reminder to provide for their own emotional, physical, psychological, financial, and career development/search needs.
+As experts in helping others manage their displacement, we remind them that losing an HR job requires them to provide for their own emotional, physical, psychological, financial, and career development/search needs.

 A person using outplacement support